-State, local and tribal groups are called upon to participate in DOE's nuclear waste management program in a number of ways.
+State, local and Tribal rroups are called upon to participate in DOE's nuclear waste management program in an effort to increase the dissemination of transportation information.
 The NWPA calls for a comprehensive outreach and involvement plan so that all voices can be heard and all opinions considered.
-The goals of the program are to: notify affected parties of DOE's planned activities and solicit their comments; consult and cooperate with states and affected Indian tribes; assess the effects of program activities on states, localities and Indian tribes at frequent intervals; and provide for a substantial commitment by DOE to avoid, mitigate or compensate for any negative impacts that may occur.
+The goals of the program are to: notify affected parties of DOE's planned transportation activities and solicit their comments; consult and cooperate with states and affected Indian Tribes in establishing transportation policy; assess the effects of transportation program activities on states, localities and Indian Tribes at frequent intervals; and provide for a substantial commitment by DOE to avoid, mitigate or compensate for any negative impacts that may occur.62

-To accomplish these goals, DOE officials have held, and will hold, discussions with officials in states selected to host a storage or disposal facility prior to commencement of site characterization efforts.
-The department is concerned that state questions or problems be identified and addressed early in the program so that public outreach and participation can effectively meet the needs of all affected parties.
+To accomplish these goals, DOE officials have held, and will hold, discussions with officials in states which may be effected by future radioactive shipments.
+The department is concerned that state questions or problems be identified and addressed early in the program so that public outreach and participation can effectively meet the needs of all affected parties.63

-As DOE meets major milestones, officials brief Congress, state, tribal and local officials on the status of the program.
-In addition, meetings and workshops are held periodically so that parties affected by the program will be educated about nuclear waste management.
+As DOE meets major milestones, officials brief Congress, state, Tribal and local officials on the status of the program.
+In addition, meetings and workshops, such as the Transportation Coordinating Group Meeting, are held periodically so that parties affected by the program will be educated about nuclear waste management.64

-Formal hearings are also a part of DOE's outreach program.
+Formal hearings and a process for formal review of documents are also a part of DOE's outreach program.
 Issues such as siting guidelines, environmental assessments, site-characterization plans and environmental impact statements are discussed and released for public comment.
-The department works with states, tribes and localities to establish convenient times and locations for hearings.
+The department works with states, Tribes and localities to establish convenient times and locations for hearings.
 Comments received through hearings and a formal written comment process will be considered as a particular document is prepared.
-In some cases, a "comment-response document" may be issued to address a series of concerns expressed by affected parties.
+In some cases, a "comment-response document" may be issued to address a series of concerns expressed by affected parties.65

 DOE has also made plans to assist various parties financially in participating in the program.
-Groups such as the National Conference of State Legislatures, the National Congress of American Indians, the National Governors' Association, the Southern States Energy Board, The Midwest Council of State Governments and the Western Interstate Energy Board have entered into agreements with DOE to engage in a variety of activities such as: studies and strategic planning exercises; task forces to study specific issues; transportation-related studies; education of state leaders and administrators; and bringing together state groups or representatives to discuss program activities.
+Groups such as the National Conference of State Legislatures, the National Congress of American Indians, the National Governors' Association, the Southern States Energy Board, the Midwestern Office of the Council of State Governments and the Western Interstate Energy Board have entered into agreements with DOE to engage in a variety of activities such as: studies and strategic planning exercises; task forces to study specific issues; transportation-related studies; education of state leaders and administrators; and bringing together state groups or representatives to discuss program activities.66

-Additionally, to ensure that states and affected Indian tribes are actively involved in the entire nuclear waste management program, a formal consultation-and-cooperation (C&C) process for the repository or MRS host states, was established in §117(c) of the NWPA.
-A C&C agreement will help to establish a working relationship among and between states, tribes and DOE as the program progresses.
-The agreement process will help "...provide for an orderly process and timely schedule for [s]tate review and evaluation, including identification in the agreement of key events, milestones, and decision points in the activities of the [s]ecretary at the potential repository site."
+Additionally, to ensure that states and affected Indian Tribes are actively involved in the entire nuclear waste management program, a formal consultation-and-cooperation (C&C) process for the repository or MRS host states, was established in §117(c) of the NWPA.
+A C&C agreement will help to establish a working relationship among and between states, Tribes and DOE as the program progresses.
+The agreement process will help "...provide for an orderly process and timely schedule for [s]tate review and evaluation, including identification in the agreement of key events, milestones, and decision points in the activities of the [s]ecretary at the potential repository site."67